 This is not an adult thinking.

-You become powerful when you can recognize that your Child has taken over, AND, if this is NOT the right part of you to be taking action in this moment, take advantage of the moment of choice.
+You become powerful when you can recognize that your Child has taken over.
+AND, ask yourself, "Is this the right part of you to be taking action in this moment?"
+Take advantage of the moment of choice.

 Generally the best thing you can do is to take yourself out of the situation, until you are thinking straight, calmly and rationally.